hamedj2/30-days-of-data-structures-and-algorithms-in-python/README.md

 </div>

 > [!NOTE]
-> This tutorial is a crash course.
-I tried to cover as much as I can but it's not a comprehensive tutorial.
+> This tutorial serves as an intensive crash course.
+While I've endeavored to cover a broad range of topics, please note that it's not a comprehensive tutorial.